rshivansh/Spatial-Temporal-attention/README.md

 ###Update !
 Please check the Non-Local Attention network repository from my profile for updated attention mechanism.
 This method gives much better results.

+Running opticalflow.m will generate the optical flow for your data.